casper-network/ceps/text/0003-hash-indexed-object-store.md

 Here the hash of Block2 (`a1b2c3d`) is enough to retrieve Block2, from which all other data can be reached.
 The Wasm1 blob that is shared between Deploy2 and Deploy3 is what prevents this graph from being a tree.

-_NOTE: This example does not show the consensus dag or global state root hash, see below for more information_
+_NOTE: This example does not show the consensus DAG or global state root hash, see below for more information_

 ### Serialization